choonghyunryu/alookr/README.md

 `run_predict()` predict the test set using `model_df` class fitted by `run_models()`.

+`run_predict ()` is executed in parallel when predicting by model.
+However, it is not supported in MS-Windows operating system and RStudio environment.

 The `model_df` class object contains the following variables.:

   - step : character.
 The current stage in the classification modeling